aminnie/amidifx/README.md

   * This button switches the Preset screen with current song selection as the Preset file to edit
   * Edit Preset will only allow preset edits if the song presets was created with current active sound module
 * Song Input Controls: Any Song is created with
-  * A Song Name (up to 25 chaaracters
+  * A Song Name (up to 25 characters)
   * A MIDI file that you select from the file system.
 In 8.3 format with every file extension .mid
   * Track Mutes:
-   * FInd the MIDI tracks that contain the Bass, Upper and Lower MIDI channels.
+   * Find the MIDI tracks that contain the Bass, Upper and Lower MIDI channels.
 MIDI Tracks abd Channels are not the same!
 Start playing the Song and stop and see the tracks detected to assist with Track Mute input a swell as Preset configurations.
 Ideally change the channels to the the Drum (10) and Bass (11), Lower (12), Upper (13) MIDI channels usng e.g. MidiYodi or equvalent software.
   * Signature:
    * At this time the system support 3/4, 4/4 and 6/8 time signatures.
   * A Preset file that you can copy form an existing during the New Song operation.
 In 8.3 format with the extension .csv (yes Excel text file)